NeilBINGOHIT/fss16HnB/read/1/README.md

 ###Paper
-Raymond P.L.
-Buse and Thomas Zimmermann.
-"Information Needs for Software Development Analytics", 2012
+ "Information Needs for Software Development Analytics", by Raymond P.L.
+Buse and Thomas Zimmermann, presented in 34th International Conference on Software Engineering (ICSE), 2012.

 ###Keywords